COM STA/MTA Basics - Threading Models and How to Avoid Hangs

 ready.WaitOne();

-// Another thread (STA or MTA) calls into the object
+// A call from another thread (STA or MTA) gets forwarded to the STA.

 CallComObject(comObj);